-- 21.1.
+21.1.
 Initial Issue.
-Upon appointment, each member shall be provided all necessary uniforms and equipment (summer and winter) by the City. - 21.2.
+Upon appointment, each member shall be provided all necessary uniforms and equipment (summer and winter) by the City.

+21.2.
 Required Uniforms.
-All required uniforms, leather and equipment shall be fully furnished by the City and shall be replaced by the City with equal quality/style/design replacements, as needed, on a trade-in basis. - 21.3.
+All required uniforms, leather and equipment shall be fully furnished by the City and shall be replaced by the City with equal quality/style/design replacements, as needed, on a trade-in basis.

+21.3.
 Annual Clothing Allowance for Non-uniformed Members.
-The City shall furnish a non-uniformed member assigned to detective assignments, One Thousand Dollars (\$1000.00) each year. - 21.4.
+The City shall furnish a non-uniformed member assigned to detective assignments, One Thousand Dollars (\$1000.00) each year payable the first full pay period following their assignment and thereafter on the anniversary of appointment to the assignment.

+21.4.
 Damaged Uniform Parts or Equipment.
 Members shall be allowed to turn in clothing and uniform parts or equipment which are damaged in the line of duty and these items will be replaced by the City with equal quality/style/design replacements at no cost to members, except where the damage was caused by the officer's negligence.
 This section shall not apply to cruisers, bikes or motorcycles.
 This Section shall apply to the officer's special personal equipment, the use of which is authorized in writing by the Deputy Chief or the Chief of Police.